bstefanescu/qutejs/web/doc/docs/app/bus.md

 export default Root;
 ```

-In the previous example, the `alert` component is declaring a communication channel by calling the `channel(channelListener)` method.
-The channel is only declared.

-In order to create the channel you need to give the channel a name.
-This is done in the template by using the `q:channel` attribute on the `alert` component.
-This will create a communication channel to the `alert` component instance that will use the defined channel listener to respond to messages.

-If you create an `alert` component instance without using the `q:channel` attribute the channel will never be created on that instance (even if the channel listener was defined).

-Briefly, defining a channel function provides a messaging end-point.
-In order to open a channel to an instance end-point you need to use the `q:channel` attribute to assign the channel a name.

-Of course, the example above can be implemented using a mix of the first two communication methods (parent to child and child to panel) and by keeping the alert state in a reactive property.
-But there are situations when using a state property and up and down communication is to complex or not justified.
+In the previous example, the `alert` component is subscribing to a topic named `hello` when the component is connected to the DOM and unsubscribe when the component is disconnected.
+You can thus send message from other components to the `hello` topic to communicate with the `alert` component.
+To send a message you can use one of the `post` or `postAsync` methods.

+However you will rarely want to use this technique.
+The messaging bus is especially usefull to communicate with application services global services like a routing service.
+The messaging bus is also used internally to implement reactive application properties, which we will describe below.
+Using application properties is the reccomended way to communicate between components which doesn't have a parent / child relationship.

 ### Application properties